Stratified Lie systems: Theory and applications: Automorphic foliated Lie systems

 Let us prove that, in analogy with Lie systems, every $\mathcal{F}$-foliated Lie system gives rise to an automorphic foliated Lie system, whose solutions allow us to obtain the general solution of the foliated Lie system.
+Recall that every $t$-dependent function on a fiber bundle that is a $t$-dependent constant of motion of its vertical vector fields can be considered as a $t$-dependent function on the base manifold in a canonical way.